-Coat aluminum bolts, nuts, U-bolts, lockwashers, and washers with a minimum of a 0.002 inch anodic coating, followed by a chromate seal.
+Coat aluminum bolts, nuts, U-bolts, lockwashers, and washers with a minimum of a 0.002 inch anodic coating.
 Galvanize all steel bolts, nuts, U-bolts, lockwashers, and washers.

 The Engineer may approve the use of substitute alloys in lieu of the specified hardware alloy for signs upon submission of Certificate of Compliance that the proposed substitute alloy that meets or exceeds the applicable specifications to the designated alloy.